 Project Mindset or Product Mindset?

 Last week I participated in a Product Owner course facilitated by Gunther Verheyen.
 What triggered me was the part where we discussed the difference between having a project- or product focus.
 I've seen many organizations, Scrum Teams and especially Product Owners struggle with finding the balance.
-In this blog posts I'll share my thoughts about the difference between having a project or a product mindset.
+In this blog post, I'll share my thoughts about the difference between having a project or a product mindset.

 The Project Mindset